eclipse-vertx/vert.x/new/ruby_web_tutorial.md

 * Storing usernames and passwords of users
 * Storing orders

-You could start a persistor on the command line by calling `vertx run busmods/mongo_persistor.js` but we're going to need to start several components to form our application, so it makes sense to create a controlling verticle (A verticle is just the name we give to any vert.x component) that starts up all the other components for us.
+You could start a persistor on the command line by calling `vertx run busmods/mongo_persistor.rb` but we're going to need to start several components to form our application, so it makes sense to create a controlling verticle (A verticle is just the name we give to any vert.x component) that starts up all the other components for us.

 It can also contain the JSON configuration for our application.
 All verticles can be configured using JSON.

 Open a text editor and copy in the following:

-    load('vertx.js');
+    require('vertx')

-    // Our application config
+    # Our application config

-    var app_conf = {
+    app_conf = {
-      persistor_conf: {
+      'persistor_conf' => {
-        address: 'demo.persistor',
+        'address' => 'demo.persistor',
-        db_name: 'test_db'
+        'db_name' => 'test_db'
       }
     }

-    // Deploy the busmods
+    # Deploy the busmods

-    vertx.deployWorkerVerticle('busmods/mongo_persistor.js', app_conf.persistor_conf);
+    Vertx.deploy_worker_verticle('busmods/mongo_persistor.rb', app_conf['persistor_conf']);

-    // Start the web server
+    # Start the web server

-    vertx.deployVerticle('web_server.js');
+    Vertx.deploy_verticle('web_server.rb')

-Save it as `app.js`.
+Save it as `app.rb`.

-The calls to `vertx.deployVerticle` and `vertx.deployWorkerVerticle` are a programmatic way of starting other verticles from inside the code of a verticle.
+The calls to `Vertx.deploy_verticle` and `Vertx.deploy_worker_verticle` are a programmatic way of starting other verticles from inside the code of a verticle.

 As you can see, the persistor needs some configuration and that is passed in when we deploy the persistor verticle.
 The configuration is expressed in JSON.